dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab3/README.md

 In order to do more with less and scale, organizations must transcend IT silos, foster collaboration and improve productivity.
 Automation and a common data model are key components of this, but it takes platforms that support operational teams and workflows.

-With Azure Native Dynatrace Services, our SaaS solution is available as a native azure resource in the Azure Portal.
+With [Azure Native Dynatrace Services](https://www.dynatrace.com/news/blog/using-dynatrace-on-microsoft-azure/), our SaaS solution is available as a native azure resource in the Azure Portal.
 With the native azure resource, we can easily get Azure monitor metrics and azure resource logs without the need of provisioning ActiveGate in your Azure subscription to query the Azure Monitor metrics or setting up Eventhub or Azure functions to forward Azure logs.

-🔷 Review how Dynatrace integrates with [Azure monitor](https://azure.microsoft.com/en-us/services/monitor/)
+🔷 Review how Azure Native Dynatrace integrates and gathers [Azure monitor](https://azure.microsoft.com/en-us/services/monitor/) metrics

 🔷 Review how Azure monitor metrics can be configured as [Metric events for alerts](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/metric-events-for-alerting/)